mikevonwang/rhaetia/README.md

 # Rhaetia

-Rhaetia is a lightweight declarative router for React.
+Rhaetia is a lightweight static declarative router for React.

 ## Installation